The Group Advisement Schedule will be emailed to you.

 - Students majoring in Chemical Engineering require permission numbers to register for ChE 2111.
-Beginning April 9, see Julie in Engr 176 for permission number, or email email@example.com.
+Permission numbers will be available once registration begins.
+See Julie in Engr 176 for permission number, or email email@example.com.

-Upper Division ChE 3xxx and 4xxx level courses require permission numbers!
+Some Upper Division ChE 3xxx and 4xxx level courses require permission numbers.

 - Students must be accepted into the upper division professional program to enroll in 3xxx or higher level courses.
-Beginning April 9, request permission numbers from the Julie in the department office, 176 Engr, or email: firstname.lastname@example.org.
+Permission numbers will be available once registration begins.
+See Julie in Engr 176 for permission number, or email firstname.lastname@example.org.

 - For some classes, we review your transcript to prerequsites and upper division status.